 James Crangle grew up in Coatbridge, just outside of Glasgow, Scotland.
 An independent marketing consultant, author, and coach, James is becoming quite a buzz in the marketing world.
 He specialises in teaching entrepreneurs, business owners, and CEOs highly-effective marketing and website conversion strategies.
 He personally coaches them and shows them the fastest, easiest path to success.
 His business is now growing at such a rate that he is very selective in choosing his customers.

-As a former premium member of Perry Marshall’s roundtable, as well as Chris Cardell’s mastermind club and Dan Kennedy's Inner Circle, Jimmy is well connected to the world’s leading marketing brains.
+As a former premium member of Perry Marshall’s roundtable, as well as Chris Cardell’s mastermind club, Dan Kennedy's Inner Circle and Matt Lloyd's senior affiliate program, James is well connected to the world’s leading marketing brains.

 About Me by Me

 Let me give you an honest bio about myself and how I got where I am today.

 I was born in a working class area of Coatbridge, Scotland.
 I spent most of my childhood really confused about things.
 I had a few troubled adolescent years from 15 to 17, despite having good well-meaning parents.
 For the most part, our family – which also consisted of my older sister, older brother, and younger sister – was fairly stable as far as families go, and there weren’t too many family dramas to contend with.

 16 Years Old - I Started Playing the Bass Guitar